‘Extreme’ heat warning escalated as UK set to roast in 30C scorcher

 Yellow alert upgraded to amber as risk to everyone’s health rises

-Health chiefs have upgraded a yellow alert for the weekend to an amber heat-health alert in five regions as weather forecasters say temperatures could hit 30C.
+Health chiefs have upgraded a yellow alert for the weekend to an amber heat-health alert in five regions as the Met Office said temperatures could hit a scorching 30C this weekend.

 The amber alert, which covers southeast England, the West Midlands, East Midlands, east of England and the southwest, means there is a greater risk to everyone’s health – and not just the vulnerable.